 Medical Editor: John P. Cunha, DO, FACOEP

-Xigris (drotrecogin alfa) is used to treat sepsis in patients who have a high risk of death due to multi-system organ failure.
-It is a form of human protein (Protein C).
-Common side effects include blood in urine or stools, coughing up blood or vomit that looks like coffee grounds, bleeding from any incision or injection in the skin, or any bleeding that won't stop.
+Xigris (drotrecogin alfa) is a form of human protein (Protein C) used to treat sepsis in patients who have a high risk of death due to multi-system organ failure.
+Tell your doctor if you have side effects of Xigris including blood in urine or stools, coughing up blood or vomit that looks like coffee grounds, bleeding from any incision or injection in the skin, or any bleeding that won't stop.

 Our Xigris (drotrecogin alfa) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.